Notes on a Vintage Vodka Martini Recipe From 1960

 How to Make the Perfect 1960s Vodka Martini

 Here's the recipe for the perfect vodka martini as I learned to make it back in the day.
-I haven't drunk one of these things in many years, but I used to love them in the days when I was young and both my head and stomach were strong and I still know how to rustle up a batch for friends on a moment's notice.
+I haven't drunk one of these things in many years, but I used to love them in the days when I was young, when both my head and stomach were strong, and when I still knew how to rustle up a batch for friends on a moment's notice.
 Here's how it's done.

 The ingredients are vodka and vermouth.
 The amounts are for one serving.
-Obviously double them for two, triple for three servings, and so fourth.
-The ratio is five vodkas to one vermouth.
+Obviously, double them for two, triple for three servings, and so forth.
+The ratio is 5 vodka to 1 vermouth.
 You can change this if you like.
-Four to one makes for a sweeter, less rough drink and lets the vermouth come through more.
+4 to 1 makes for a sweeter, less rough drink and lets the vermouth come through more.
 You can vary the proportions to suit personal taste.
-Three to one is the classic proportion, but in my opinion, five to one is the perfect ratio for a really dry vodka martini.
+3 to 1 is the classic proportion, but in my opinion, 5 to 1 is the perfect ratio for a really dry vodka martini.

-- Using a standard jigger, pour three measures of vodka to one measure of vermouth for each person to be served into a glass pitcher or large mixing glass.
-For shaken martini's ( a la James Bond) substitute a metal cocktail shaker for the glass pitcher.
+- Using a standard jigger, pour 3 measures of vodka to 1 measure of vermouth for each person to be served into a glass pitcher or large mixing glass.
+For shaken martinis (a la James Bond), substitute a metal cocktail shaker for the glass pitcher.